shanet/libbiscuit/README.md

 To use the library, you must first connect to the iRobot Create with the `bisc_init([device])` function, where `device` is the block device of the Create (this is usually `/dev/ttyUSB0`).
 After `bisc_init()`, you'll be connected to the Create and ready to call any other function to control it.

 A brief outline of interesting functions follows.
+When in doubt, look at the source--it's very straightforward.
+At the very least, take a look at `bisc.h`; a lot of helpful macros are defined in there.

 ### Core functions
 `int biscInit(char *device);`